raspberrypilearning/recruiting-mentors/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

-Dojos told us that they recruit:
+Code Clubs told us that they recruit:
-+ Parents of young people who participate in the Dojo
++ Parents of young people who participate in the club
 + Venue staff (e.g. librarians, office staff, youth workers)
++ Volunteer or STEM organisations in the region
-+ Software developers working in the area
++ IT professionals working in the area
-+ Local developer community and social group members
++ Local tech or education community and social group members
 + Students (secondary or further education)
 + Local educators (primary, secondary, or further education)
-+ Teenagers who participated in the Dojo and evolved to mentors
++ Teenagers who participated in the Code Club and evolved into mentors
++ Retirees previously involved in education or technology

 --- task ---